-- The Office of Undergraduate Admissions: Your application and supporting documents must be submitted by midnight CST on March 1, 2018.
+- The Office of Undergraduate Admissions: You must submit your application and all supporting materials by 11:59 p.m.
+CST on March 1.

 Undecided majors who have not completed the recommended sequence of courses for admission directly to an art major, should apply to the Art Foundation curriculum, which includes courses in drawing, 2D, 3D, and 4D practices.
 Undecided majors (Art Foundation) will declare their Art + Design major March 1 of their first year of study.

 - 3.0 grade point average on graded transferable collegiate coursework.

 - Completion of a collegiate level Art History survey class, comparable to ARTH 110 — Introduction to the History of Art and Visual Culture.